 - Municipal relationships within its market territory; and

-- Growth in deposits associated with its lending activities.
+- Growth in deposits associated with its private banking and its lending activities.

-In the third quarter of 2013, Peapack-Gladstone Bank Trust & Investments generated $3.30 million in fee income compared to $2.92 million for the third quarter of 2012, reflecting growth of 13 percent.
-The market value of the assets under administration (AUA) of the wealth management division was $2.58 billion at September 30, 2013, up from $2.30 billion at December 31, 2012 and $2.15 billion reported at September 30, 2012.
+In the fourth quarter of 2013, Peapack-Gladstone Bank’s wealth management business generated $3.55 million in fee income compared to $2.93 million for the fourth quarter of 2012, reflecting growth of 21 percent.
+The market value of the assets under administration (AUA) of the wealth management division was $2.69 billion at December 31, 2013, up from $2.30 billion at December 31, 2012 and $2.58 billion reported at September 30, 2013.
 The growth in fee income and AUA was due to new business, market value improvement, as well as solid investment advisory and management.

 Other Noninterest Income

-In the September 2013 quarter, other noninterest income, exclusive of trust fees and securities gains, totaled $1.30 million, reflecting a decrease of $107 thousand or 8 percent when compared to the same quarter a year ago.
-The third quarter of 2013 included $277 thousand of income from the sale of newly originated residential mortgage loans, down from $358 thousand in the same 2012 quarter.
-Mr. Kennedy noted, “Due to the rise in mortgage rates earlier this year, a decrease in residential mortgage loan originations and resultant mortgage banking income was expected for the quarter.
-A reduced level of mortgage banking income is expected in the foreseeable future.
-Mortgage banking income is not a significant portion of revenue (only 2 percent of total revenue for the nine months ended September 30, 2013).
-Further, we have reduced our overhead expense associated with mortgage banking; we have taken steps to improve our loan volume on the commercial front which has and will improve net interest income; and we have introduced Treasury Management services/products, which will contribute to non-interest income in the future.”
+In the December 2013 quarter, other noninterest income, exclusive of wealth management fees and securities gains, totaled $1.30 million, reflecting a decrease of $42 thousand or 3 percent when compared to the same quarter a year ago.
+The fourth quarter of 2013 included $171 thousand of income from the sale of newly originated residential mortgage loans, down from $370 thousand in the same 2012 quarter.
+Mr. Kennedy noted, “Due to the rise in mortgage rates earlier this year, a decrease in residential mortgage loan originations and resultant mortgage banking income was expected and planned for.
+Reduced levels of mortgage banking income are expected to be ongoing.
+Fortunately, mortgage banking income is not a significant portion of revenue (under two percent of total revenue for the twelve months ended December 31, 2013).
+Further, we have reduced our overhead expense associated with mortgage banking; we have taken steps to improve our loan volume on the commercial front which has and will improve net interest income; and we have introduced Cash Management services/products, which we expect will contribute to noninterest income in the future.”

-The Company’s total operating expenses were $14.17 million for the third quarter of 2013 compared to $11.99 million in the same 2012 quarter.
-The 2013 quarter included the previously mentioned $933 thousand compensation expense accrual related to certain staff restructurings.
-Excluding this expense accrual, salary and benefits expense rose $965 thousand from the 2012 quarter principally due to strategic hiring in line with the Company’s Strategic Plan, as well as normal salary increases and increased bonus/incentive and profit sharing accruals.
-The 2013 total expense levels also included various professional and other fees associated with various training and consulting, some of which was associated with the Strategic Plan.
+The Company’s total operating expenses were $14.65 million for the fourth quarter of 2013 compared to $13.55 million in the same 2012 quarter.
+The 2013 quarter included the previously mentioned $204 thousand search fee for the new head of our Wealth Management Division and the $602 thousand accelerated depreciation expense related to the consolidation of the operations center staff and equipment.
+The 2012 quarter included a $929 thousand severance accrual related to certain senior management changes, and $336 thousand of costs related to the CEO search which brought Mr. Kennedy to the Company in October 2012.
+After excluding these items, operating expenses increased $1.59 million in the December 2013 quarter compared to the December 2012 quarter.
+Salary and benefits expense rose in the 2013 quarter from the 2012 quarter principally due to strategic hiring in line with the Company’s Strategic Plan, as well as normal salary increases and increased bonus/incentive and profit sharing accruals.
+The 2013 expense levels also included various professional and other fees associated with various training and consulting, some of which was associated with the Strategic Plan.

 Mr. Kennedy noted, “We expected higher operating expenses in 2013 relative to 2012.
-And we expect that the trend of higher operating expenses will continue in the future in line with our Strategic Plan.
-Further, we generally expect revenue and profitability related to those increased expenses to lag those expenses by several quarters.
-It is important to note, however, that we did see an improvement in revenue in this current quarter relative to the June 2013 quarter, as well as the September 2012 quarter. ”
+We expect that the trend of higher operating expenses will continue in 2014 as we bring on high caliber revenue producers, and continue to invest in our infrastructure in line with our Strategic Plan.
+Further, we generally expect revenue and profitability related to new personnel to lag those expenses by several quarters.
+It is important to note, however, that we did see an improvement in revenue in each of the quarters this year, and particularly in the December 2013 quarter as our plan began to gain momentum later in the year.”

 Provision for Loan Losses/Asset Quality

-At September 30, 2013, the Company’s leverage ratio, tier 1 and total risk based capital ratios were 7.20 percent, 11.30 percent and 12.55 percent, respectively.
-The Company’s ratios are all above the levels necessary to be considered well-capitalized under regulatory guidelines applicable to banks.
-The Company’s common equity ratio (common equity to total assets) at September 30, 2013 was 7.03 percent of total assets, only down slightly when compared to 7.32 percent at December 31, 2012 and still strong, despite the negative impact to GAAP capital of the September 30, 2013 mark-to-market of the investment portfolio available for sale, due to the rise in market interest rates.
+At December 31, 2013, after accounting for the capital raise, the Company’s leverage ratio, tier 1 and total risk based capital ratios were 9.00 percent, 14.07 percent and 15.33 percent, respectively.
+The Company’s ratios are all significantly above the levels required to be considered well-capitalized under regulatory guidelines applicable to banks.
+The Company’s common equity ratio (common equity to total assets) at December 31, 2013 was 8.68 percent of total assets, up when compared to 7.32 percent at December 31, 2012.

 ABOUT THE COMPANY